iandanforth/thought-experiment/app/README.md

 that make up part of a Pixi Stage and those that make up parts of the browser DOM.
 You can put one or more Stages in your DOM but you cannot put DOM elements inside a Pixi stage.

+#### Use PureComponents

+React provides a base Component and a PureComponent to extend.
+While PureComponents have other uses they also implement a shallow props and state comparison which can prevent costly re-renders of your Pixi components.

 ## Main Libraries